philippmuench/AIH_metagenome/README.md

 ## Figure 5

 **Description:**

-*Mean and SD of alpha diversity and hepatopathy status.  *
+> Figure 5: Mean and SD of alpha diversity and hepatopathy status.

 **File:**